-To meet the demand for CS degrees and graduates, Virginia’s higher learning institutions have created various CS programs at all levels: bachelor’s, master’s, and Ph.D.
-While undergraduate programs introduce computing concepts and fundamentals like data mining, information systems, and computational thinking, advanced degrees focus on a concentration like computer networks or data science.
+To meet the increasing demand for computer science graduates, Virginia’s higher learning institutions have created computer science programs at all degree levels.
+While undergraduate programs introduce computing concepts and fundamentals, such as information systems and computational thinking, advanced degrees let students pick concentrations, like computer networks and data science.

-Though on-campus delivery is the traditional option, more schools are adding online programs.
-From Old Dominion University to Virginia Tech, students have a many options to pursue their computer science degree in Virginia.
-In fact, some of the best computer science schools in Virginia no longer offer coursework in a traditional classroom setting.
-Hybrid and 100% online programs fit into a student’s busy life, but they are also more affordable by eliminating some of the costs that come with on-campus attendance (e.g. transportation and, often, room and board).
+A growing number of schools continue to add online degree tracks.
+From Old Dominion University to Virginia Tech, students enjoy several options for online computer science programs in Virginia.
+In fact, some of the best computer science schools in Virginia offer hybrid and fully online programs, which more easily fit into students' busy lives.
+These distance programs may also help learners save money, eliminating some of the costs associated with on-campus attendance (e.g., transportation or room and board).

 Types of Computer Science Degrees